Bill Bishop (businessman): Death and investigation

 On April 18, 2018, Bishop's 16-year-old son, Alexander, called police to report finding his father unconscious and strangled by a dog leash in the movie theater of their Hope Valley home.
 He was taken to Duke University Hospital, where he died three days later.
 A North Carolina medical examiner ruled Bishop's death a homicide and said the death was caused by strangulation.
 A homicide investigation began six days after Bishop was found.
 According to search warrants, Alexander Bishop, then a student at Durham Academy, called his mother five times before making the 9-1-1 call.
 Alexander Bishop told first responders that he found his father unconscious in their home, with the dog attached to a leash tangled around his neck.
 The son also claimed that his father had been emotionally abusive his entire life.

 Alexander Bishop was indicted by a grand jury on February 18, 2019 on a charge of first-degree murder and was arrested four days later.
 He was released on an $250,000 unsecured bond on February 25, 2019.
-A trial date has not been set.
+In February 2020, the case against Alexander was dismissed due to insufficient evidence.
+His attorney attributed the death to "a tragic cardiac event during or after which the dog got his leash wrapped around William Bishop’s neck.”
+The case remains officially unsolved as of August 2024.